winnie334/drawingClassifier/README.md

 ## How to install:
 Download or clone this repository and open *index.html*.
 It should work straight away.
 If you run into any issues, please let me know or create a pull request.

+(Note that it is sometimes necessary to run this project on a local server)

 ## Easily changeable variables:
 If you want to change the code a bit, the following variables are easily changed and can have a significant impact:
   * `const total`, found in *sketch.js*.
 This variable decides how many images are loaded into memory and used for training.